 Duke’s Chowder House is proud to be supporting the newest interactive initiative by Long Live the Kings.
 It’s called Survive the Sound, and it’s a great way to have fun, win prizes, and support steelhead salmon recovery in the Salish Sea.

 Using high-tech tracking devices, LLTK and partners have learned that steelhead salmon are having a difficult time surviving their journey through the waters of Puget Sound.
 New technology is helping us find out what is causing their demise, and how we may be able to save them.
-As an added bonus, this technology now allows you to join the wild steelhead on their journey!

 To learn more about how to support Long Live the Kings, and sustainable fisheries, visit them online.